badgamerbad/Learning/Graphics/3D/blender/2.82a/README.md

 - save the new texture on the hard drive or <kbd>ALT</kbd> + <kbd>S</kbd> for quick save
 - Go to shading and add `texture -> image texture`
 - select the neew texture in the node

+## issue of brush not working
+- after creating the texture
+- add a texture node and select the texture
+- switch to edit mode and select all the vertices (press <kbd>A</kbd>)
+- now the created UV map should be displayed over the newly created texture in the `UV editor`
+- now the brush should work while painting on the mesh

 ## Choose Color
 - Press <kbd>N</kbd>